simonmichael/hledger/hledger/hledger_commands.m4.md

 ## prices
 Print [market price directives](/manual#market-prices) from the journal.
-With --costs, also print synthetic market prices based on [transaction prices](/manual#transaction-prices).
+With `--costs`, also print synthetic market prices based on [transaction prices](/manual#transaction-prices).
-With --inverted-costs, also print inverse prices based on transaction prices.
+With `--inverted-costs`, also print inverse prices based on transaction prices.
 Prices (and postings providing prices) can be filtered by a query.

 ## print